gluobe/infrastructure-2.0-workshop/Lab 7 - ASG and LC (infra 1.0)/README.md

 ## End of Lab 7 ##
-If not everything's working you may continue anyway, but normally you should have 2 autoscaling instances with the MemeGen application, which are both reachable via the Load Balancer and have DynamoDB and S3 as a backend.
+If not everything's working you may continue anyway, but normally you should have 1 or 2 autoscaling instances with the MemeGen application, which are both reachable via the Load Balancer and have DynamoDB and S3 as a backend.

 Run this command on the management instance to update your score: `sudo checkscore`.